-Illuminates footwells, cupholders, the console bin and the console tray with a choice of seven colors.
+Illuminates footwells, cupholders, the console bin and the console tray with a choice of several colors.
 The ambient lighting control switch is located on the floor console.

-To activate, press and release the control switch to cycle through the seven color choices plus the off state.
+To activate, press and release the control to cycle through the color choices plus the off state.